juaninicolai/chronocademy/NOTES.md

   - Handle unexpected signup action error
   - Display /api/auth/signin on /signin
   - At language secction make form scrollable (when adding 4 languages it moves up)
+  - Gender in form (user details) and assign avatar based on that (Male/Female/Other)
+- home page
+  - profile card editor to customize how people see you